Clarkbar36/emailNotification/README.md

 Each section can be used to send a unique set of success/failure email.

-### Implementation:
+## Implementation:
 Download the [EmailFunc.py](https://github.com/Clarkbar36/emailNotification/blob/master/EmailFunc.py) file into your project directory.

 1. Go to the file on GitHub.
-2. Find the button that says "raw" in the upper left-hand side of the script.
+2. Find the button that says "raw" in the upper right-hand side of the script.
 3. Right-click on the page and click "Save-as".
 4. Save as a .py file in your project directory.